Jain-Sunaina/-100-days-coding-challange/README.md

 Problem Statement: Given an array of integers, calculate the ratios of its elements that are positive, negetive, and zero.
 Print the decimal value of each fraction on a new line with 6 places after the decimal.

+📌 Day 20: Recursive Digit Sum

+Problem Statement: We define super digit of an integer x using the following rules:

+Given an integer, we need to find the super digit of the integer.

+If x has only 1 digit, then its super digit is x.
+Otherwise, the super digit of x is equal to the super digit of the sum of the digits of x.